 Per Internal Revenue Service (IRS) regulations, American University must send the 1098T tax form to all eligible students, every year.
 The university is prohibited from offering any tax advice.
 All questions regarding Education Tax Credits must be addressed to a tax professional or the IRS at www.irs.gov.

-Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report payments in box 1 up to the amount of qualified tuition and related expenses (QTRE) during the 2018 calendar year.
-Unlike previous years, there will be no amounts reported in box 2.
+Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, payments will be reported in box 1 up to the amount of qualified tuition and related expenses (QTRE) during the calendar year.
+There will be no amounts reported in box 2.

 - Box 5 shows the total of all scholarships, grants, sponsorships, and veterans affairs payments administered and processed by the eligible educational institution.
 The total amount for the calendar year may reduce the amount of the education credit you claim for the year

 - For further information, please visit the IRS question and answers page at https://www.irs.gov/irb/2006-36_IRB#NOT-2006-72